Xunnamius/msft-todo-backup/README.md

 in many duplicates and will require manual resolution and list merging by the user.

-You can use this mode to create an exact copy of a list.
-For example, to make a copy of "My Special List", you could issue the following command:
+You can use this mode to create an exact copy of an existing list.
+For example, to make an identical copy of "My Special List", you could issue the following
+command:

 ```shell
 msft-todo-backup restore "My Special List" --no-deduplication